 What is ProjectForge?

-ProjectForge provides the same application life cycle management tools to DoD projects and programs as SoftwareForge, but for programs and/or projects that are not doing DoD community source development and/or need to restrict access to specific project members.
-While SoftwareForge comes free to valid users, ProjectForge is a fee for service capability.
+ProjectForge provides the same application life cycle management tools for DOD projects and programs as SoftwareForge, but for projects and programs that are not doing DOD community source development and/or need to restrict access to specific project members.

 Read the ProjectForge Information Data Sheet.

 SoftwareForge and ProjectForge use the exact same tool suite (CollabNet TeamForge).
 The main difference lies in the mission of each site, and how the default project permissions are configured.
 SoftwareForge is functionally equivalent to http://sourceforge.net (the Open Source software sharing site), except that it is within the DOD firewall, and only accessible to authorized DOD users with a CAC or ECA certificate.
 The default project permissions are locked to 'open' for view access – any authorized site user can view any project on the site.
 Write permission to each project is controlled via roles that project administrators can assign.

 SoftwareForge is intended to promote cross-team and cross-service collaboration, and projects that can operate within these parameters are welcome to host projects for a fee.